 4 Classic Christmas Stories for Children

 Christmas isn’t complete without “Twas the Night Before Christmas”, being read a hundred times in the run-up to the big day.
-Generating both excitement and imagination, children dream of Rudolf’s hooves on the roof, hear the tinkle of the bells, not to mention the Ho!
+Generating both excitement and imagination, children dream of Rudolf’s hooves on the roof, hear the tinkle of the bells and not to mention the Ho!
 Ho!
 Ho! of that very special person in red.

-The original poem appeared in 1823, in a New York paper.
-This was the first time many children in America had heard of Santa Claus.
+The original poem appeared in 1823, in a New York paper and it was the first time American children had heard of Santa Claus.
 Naturally, they wondered what might happen if they hung their stockings by the chimney, just like the children in the poem.

-“Mr Men Night Before Christmas”– it”s the night before Christmas and all through Mr Men houses not a creature is stirring …. but in the sky overhead there are some very special visitors on their way.
-Have a fun look at Christmas with your favourite Mr Men characters.
+The first, “Mr Men Night Before Christmas” takes place on the night before Christmas and all through the Mr Men house, not a creature is stirring … but in the sky overhead, there are some very special visitors on their way.

 #4.
 The Christmas Miracle of Jonathan Toomey

 “The Christmas Miracle of Jonathan Toomey” is an award-winning book.
 Enjoy beautiful illustrations by our own P.J.
-Lynch, as you dive into a story of an angry and bitter widower’s life is changed by a young boy who is also suffering loss.
+Lynch, as you dive into a story of an angry and bitter widower’s life which is changed by a young boy who is also suffering from loss.

-Over to you now.
+Have your say!
 Are any of these classic Christmas stories for children a favourite in your house?
 Leave a comment below and let us know – we’d love to hear from you!